“Why don’t we take our clothes off?” Kemp said to the Greek. “We don’t have to do anything…”

 Kemp had fallen in love at first sight and had worked hard all summer season to attract the attention of the Greek.
 He had made it to her room now at least, and was still working hard.
 But everything right here, at the very last, seemed to be slipping from his fingers.

-As she sat on the dolorously thin mattress, arms folded, prettily taciturn face turned to his, Kemp searched for a final move.
+As she sat on the miserably thin mattress, arms folded, prettily taciturn face turned to his, Kemp searched for a final move.

 “I could take you round the world in 80 lessons?”